 The most popular and used social networks in China are WeChat and Weibo.
 Therefore you can promote your seafood business through these two platforms which can push your business reputation online to a new high level if the methods are appropriate.

-WeChat, developed by Tencent has more than 800 million active users every day.
+WeChat, developed by Tencent has more than 1.2 billion monthly active users.
 The social media platform is more than only a social media app.
 Tencent developed a lot of other services to adapt their content to users’ needs.

-Weibo is the second-most mass-used social networking site in China, with around 82% penetration rate across the country and more than 50 million active users per day in 2016.
+Weibo is the second-most mass-used social networking site in China, with around 82% penetration rate across the country and more than 580 monthly active users.
 Weibo is very popular because it’s the first place where Chinese users can express themselves without suffering from government censorship.
 For the first time, Chinese people can speak about every subject and they love it.

 More than 56% of Weibo users follow at least one brand on Weibo.
 In addition, on Weibo, you don’t need to be connected first to follow a brand.